Welcome to the Beacon Group!

 Beacon Group Meetings

-PLEASE NOTE: the Thursday night speaker meeting is virtual until further notice.
-The Monday night Big Book Study now meets in person and online.
-For Zoom meeting codes, please email firstname.lastname@example.org.
+PLEASE NOTE: the Thursday night speaker meeting has been moved to Wednesday nights, and is now hybrid.
+The Monday night meeting is also hybrid.
+For Zoom meeting codes, please email email@example.com.

 Monday Night Big Book Study

 (Closed A.A. meeting.
 Only those with a desire to stop drinking may attend)